 The Old Cataract, Aswan, Egypt, recommended by Steve

-Step back into the glamour of a bygone age.
+Step back into the glamor of a bygone age.
 The Old Cataract has hosted luminaries such as Winston Churchill and Agatha Christie; it's also where the 1978 film of the latter’s Death on the Nile begins, before the characters’ fateful embarkation.

 Today the property is a luxurious hotel set in Aswan.
 Its views are striking, looking out over the First Cataract of the Nile River, and its opulent rooms showcase this panorama to its best advantage.
 Breakfast and high tea are taken alfresco on the classical terrace, which has views to the river over the palm trees.

 Angama Mara, Masai Mara, Kenya, recommended by Mark

 Forget Out Of Africa’s two striking leads, for Kenya aficionados the landscape steals every scene.
 Angama Mara perches on the very kopje where Robert Redford’s Denys Finch-Hatton charms Meryl Streep’s Karen Blixen in many of the most memorable shots, and a stay here gets you the same neverending views over the Masai Mara that are showcased in the film.

 The luxury lodge's views are the main draw, but it’s just as pretty on the inside, with stylish, modern design and flashes of red to match the shuka garments of the local Maasai.

 3. As seen on… Rick Stein’s India series